Ultimate Utah National Parks Itinerary: All You Need to Know

 Located in south-central Utah just outside Torrey, Capitol Reef National Park enjoys relative peace and quiet compared to the other Utah National Parks.
 Capitol Reef has something to do with every type of visitor.
 Whether you enjoy scenic drives, photography, canyoneering, and everything from short walks to multi-day backpacking trips, you will conclude your visit with happy, tired smiles and pondering when you can return.

-Tip: There is no fee to visit Capitol Reef except for the Scenic Drive.
-The fee is $20 or your America the Beautiful Pass.
-Use the self-pay tube at the entrance of the scenic drive.
+Tip: The fee to visit Capitol Reef is $20 or free with your America the Beautiful Pass.

 The park is divided into three regions: